-Cathy has been recognized as one America’s Leading Lawyers for Energy Law by Chambers USA (2010-2017) and Chambers Global (2014-2017); selected as one of The American Lawyer's 45 Under 45 (2011); and included in The Legal 500 United States, Energy: Regulatory (2011-2013, 2016-2017).
+Cathy is consistently recognized as a top energy lawyer by Chambers Global (2014-2019) and Chambers USA (2010-2019); selected as one of The American Lawyer's 45 Under 45 (2011); and included in The Legal 500 United States, Energy: Regulatory (2011-2013, 2016-2019).

 Recent Notable Matters